mplspunk/awesome-privacy-engineering/README.md

 * [Setting Data Retention Timelines](https://iapp.org/news/a/setting-data-retention-timelines/)
 * [Handling Human Names](https://iapp.org/news/a/talking-tech-handling-human-names/)

+### Privacy Threat Modeling
+---
+* [LINDDUN](https://www.linddun.org/linddun) The LINDDUN privacy engineering framework provides systematic support for the elicitation and mitigation of privacy threats in software systems.
+* [LINDDUN GO](https://www.linddun.org/go) LINDDUN GO is designed to give you a quick start to privacy threat modeling.

 ### Machine Learning and Algorithmic Bias
 ---
 * [Pribot and Polisis](https://pribot.org) - Polisis is a unique way of visualizing privacy policies.
 Using deep learning, it allows you to know what the company is collecting about you, what it is sharing, etc.